Brickendon Farm - World Heritage Site

 Brickendon is one of Tasmania's oldest farming properties, settled in 1824 by William Archer.
-The farm has been continuously operated and lived on by his direct descendents, now in their 7th generation.
+The farm has been continuously operated and lived on by his direct descendants, now in their 7th generation.

 In July 2010, Brickendon Estate along with its neighbouring property, Woolmers Estate were listed jointly as a World Heritage Site being part of the Australian Convict Sites World Heritage Property.